Yuri Zhelyabuzhsky: Career

 One of his biggest successes was the 1925 screen adaptation of Alexander Pushkin's short story The Stationmaster.
 Praised by viewers and critics for the acting work of Ivan Moskvin and for the carefully built composition, it has been mentioned by scholars as one of the best Soviet adaptations ever since.

 Yuri Zhelyabuzhsky also pioneered the fairy tale genre in the Soviet cinema.
 He produced a number of movies based on Russian and European folklore such as The Emperor's New Clothes (1919) based on the tale by Hans Christian Andersen, The Evening On the Eve of Ivan Kupala (1920) based on Nikolai Gogol's fairy tale and Morozko (1924) that introduced Boris Livanov to the big screen.

 Around 1927 he became interested in animation and led the production of The Skating Rink (1927) — one of the first traditionally animated Soviet cartoons.
 The screenplay was written by the famous Russian art historian, collector, founder of the Toy Museum in Moscow Nikolai Bartram.
-Same year Zhelyabuzhsky directed Bolvashka's Adventures which became the first Soviet short that combined live action and stop motion animation.
+During the same year, Zhelyabuzhsky directed Bolvashka's Adventures which became the first Soviet short that combined live action and stop motion animation.
 Shot in the Toy Museum, it featured a cameo appearance of Bartram.

 During the Great Patriotic War Zhelyabuzhsky stayed at VGIK and was in charge of protecting the building.
 Since 1944 he had been principally working on documentary films — first war chronicles, then biographical films dedicated to the greatest Russian artists such as Ilya Repin (1946), Vasily Surikov (1947), Viktor Vasnetsov (1952) and others.

-Yuri Zhelyabuzhsky died on October 25, 1955 at the age of 66.
+Yuri Zhelyabuzhsky died on October 25, 1955, at the age of 66.
 He was buried at the Novodevichy Cemetery in Moscow.
 He was survived by his wife Anna Dmokhovskaya (1892—1978), an actress of the Moscow Art Theatre, and their daughter Svetlana.